MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 A [servicing profile](../admincenter/servicing-profile.md) is a cloud-based update management solution for devices on Monthly Enterprise Channel.
 It's an end-to-end solution for managing updates for the Microsoft 365 Apps.
 It includes monitoring, reporting, enforcing, staggering, and rolling back devices.

 > [!NOTE]
-> Using a servicing profile is Microsoft's recommended solutions for Microsoft 365 Apps on Monthly Enterprise Channel.
+> Using a servicing profile is Microsoft's recommended solution for Microsoft 365 Apps on Monthly Enterprise Channel.

 **Benefits**
 - Update solution specifically built for the Microsoft 365 Apps.